About Us

 Capt.
 Jeannine Young

 Born and raised in Southwest Florida, Jeannine (J9) has a passion for learning and teaching others.
 J9 has traveled over the country and the world seeking out new foods, new cultures, new environments, and anything that she can bring back and share with others.
-Her skill for making even long division seem exciting has led to her current role as the Middle School Education Specialist for the Rookery Bay Reserve where she develops and hosts new programs to connect kids with all the awesome ecological secrets that our area holds.
-She is also currently pursuing her Master’s Degree in Environmental Studies at FGCU.
+Her skill for making even long division seem exciting led her to work for Rookery Bay Research Reserve as an Education Specialist for over a decade, developing and hosting new programs to connect kids with all the awesome ecological secrets that our area holds.
 Her specialties include species identification, adaptations & competition, estuarine ecology, and environmental interpretation.
+Jeannine’s enthusiasm on the water is hard to match.
+She will leave you with a deep appreciation and new-found sense of place here in SWFL.
+When she is not on the water, Jeannine is behind the scenes of RTE and Naples Outfitters, and also raising the next generation of scientists to inspire the people!

 Capt.
 Winston Purkey